co-cddo/cloudmaturity/src/assessment/governance.md

 () A comprehensive understanding exists of data location, classification, and sensitivity.
 This information is regularly reviewed for compliance.
 Data lineage is broadly understood, but not reliably documented.
 () A data catalog exists, which documents what data the organization holds and the metadata that describes it.
 A business-friendly glossary outlining the source of the data, quality metrics and use cases exists.
 Tracking of data lineage (history of source, distribution, branching and modification) is in place.

+## Data Management: How do you mitigate against data breaches (exfiltration/corruption/deletion/non-availability)?[radios] =

+() Data access is manually classified.
+() Centralized standard set of policies and controls in place to prevent unauthorized access.
+() Centralized standard set of policies and controls with limited monitoring for exfiltration.
+() Risk is mitigated by implementing preventative, detective, and corrective controls and policies.
+Anomaly detection and correction is automated with a portfolio of platforms and tools.
+() Fully automated, preventative controls and anomaly detection, along with proactive monitoring, access review processes and regular auditing.

 {% include 'nextAssessmentButton.njk' %}